Ireland and World War I: Recruitment

-Of the wartime recruits, 137,000 went to the British Army, 6,000 to the Royal Navy and 4,000 to the Royal Air Force.
+Of the wartime recruits, 137,000 went to the British Army, 6,000 to the Royal Navy, and 4,000 to the Royal Air Force.

 According to historian David Fitzpatrick, "The proportion of eligible men who volunteered was well below that in Britain [...] even so, the participation of 200,000 Irishmen was proportionately the greatest deployment of armed manpower in the history of Irish militarism".
-The recruitment rate in Ulster matched that of Britain itself, Leinster and Munster were about two-thirds of the British rate of recruitment, while Connacht lagged behind them.
+The recruitment rate in Ulster matched that of Britain itself, Leinster and Munster were about two-thirds of the British rate of recruitment, and Connacht lagged behind them.
 Overall, Protestants volunteered in higher proportions than Catholics, although in Ulster Catholics volunteered just as often as Protestants.

+At the beginning of the war, the recruitment campaigns seen in Ireland were similar to those used in Great Britain.
+However, after the Irish Recruitment Council (IRC) was created in 1918, campaigns for recruitment in Ireland became more targeted at Irishmen.

-The voluntary recruitment figures were: 44,000 Irishmen enlisted in 1914, 45,000 followed in 1915, but this dropped to 19,000 in 1916 and 14,000 in 1917.
-The 1918 figure has been given as between 11,000 and 15,655, Between August and November 1918 alone 9,845 were recruited.
+The voluntary recruitment figures were: 44,000 Irishmen enlisted in 1914 and 45,000 followed in 1915, but this dropped to 19,000 in 1916 and 14,000 in 1917.
+The 1918 figure has been given as between 11,000 and 15,655; between August and November 1918 alone 9,845 were recruited.